diarmidmackenzie/aframe-e2e-testing/README.md

 This repository includes some example tests, which run against various A-Frame examples.

-After cloning the reposity, run:
+After cloning the repository, run:

 `npm install`